Facebook Oversight Board On Removing Objectionable Content Announces Members

 The company has faced criticism for its handling of issues ranging from user privacy to policing hate speech to stopping the spread of disinformation.
 The oversight board will make final decisions on whether specific content should be removed from Facebook.

 The board is scheduled to start operating this year, according to the co-chairs, who authored the essay.
 Two of the four co-chairs, Jamal Greene and Michael McConnell, are U.S. law professors.
 The other two co-chairs are Catalina Botero-Marino, a law school dean in Colombia, and Helle Thorning-Schmidt, the former prime minister of Denmark.
 Of the 20-person board, which was selected by the co-chairs, nine are academics.
-Four are American.
+Five are American.

 The board will eventually expand to 40 members.